We’re thankful for the opportunity to work with each client and assist them through the legal process. Thank you to all of you for your kind words.

 “Thanks to all of you guys for your amazing level of support and accessibility.
 I don’t think C. and I ever thought we’d be so fortunate to get a firm that would drop whatever they were doing and give us so much of their time to answer our questions.
-It’s unusual in 2014, but we’re so glad we came to you folks.”
+We’re so glad we came to you folks.”

 – E & C

 “Peter, I also want to take this opportunity to thank you for all that you do for us.
 I hope you know how much we appreciate your counsel, and the time that you give to us to discuss cases, complications and oddities that arise.
 We value your insight and knowledge very much… So, thank you for all that you do for the University of Maine.
 We are fortunate as an institution to have such a good working relationship.”

 Office of International Programs and National Student Exchange